 - Symmetrical Schismogenesis: Where groups develop similar and competitive behaviors, such as rivalry.

-In part two we explained how the Looking Glass Self is exemplified in the movie as each character grapples with how they believe they are viewed by others.
+Remember when I explained how the Looking Glass Self is exemplified in "The Breakfast Club" as each character grapples with how they believe they are viewed by others?
 Throughout the day, the characters confront the stereotypes and assumptions they have about each other, revealing how much their own self-concepts have been shaped by the perceptions of their peers and the broader school culture.

-For example, Brian, the “brain,” defines his identity through his academic success, partly because he perceives that others, like the jock Andrew, see him as just a brainy kid with little social life.
+Brian, the “brain,” defines his identity through his academic success, partly because he perceives that the other kids, like the jock, Andrew; see him as just a brainy kid with little social life.
 Andrew, in turn, feels pressure to conform to the expectations of his role as a jock, believing that others view him as nothing more than a dumb athlete, which fuels his struggle with his identity.

 Remember that Social Comparison Theory explains how these characters continually assess themselves against the others.
 In symmetrical schismogenesis, the rivalry between these subgroups drives them to compete for recognition and status within the school.
 The jocks and popular kids strive to dominate social settings, while the nerds and rebels carve out their own forms of identity and validation in other areas like grades and academic clubs.